Xza85hrf/TaskBot/README.md

 # TaskBot

 TaskBot is a task automation tool built using Python and tkinter.
 It provides a graphical user interface (GUI) for scripting and executing automated actions such as mouse clicks, keystrokes, and more.
-The tool is available in two versions: Basic and Advanced, catering to different user needs and complexity levels.

 ## Features

-**TaskBot_Basic**:
+**TaskBot**:
 - Load and execute actions from a JSON file.
 - Basic GUI for action management.
 - Execute automated tasks like mouse clicks, keyboard actions, etc.

-**TaskBot_Advanced**:
-- All features of the Basic version.
 - Ability to save and manage actions in a JSON file through the GUI.
 - Enhanced error handling and validation of user inputs.